Latah: Signs and symptoms

 Latah can affect people differently; someone can have a very strong reaction or a slight reaction during a latah episode.
 Every instance of latah has been acquired over time.
-Those who are affected, which by an overwhelming number are middle-aged to older women, are not born latah.
+Those who are affected, which by an overwhelming number are middle-aged to older women, are not born with latah.
 It typically occurs around the time of menopause.
 There is a lack of latah in the higher social strata of Malay and Java, which suggests they are more likely to suppress their responses than those who belong to lower social classes.

 A latah episode occurs after being startled (poking, shouting, something falling).
 During an episode, a latah person will begin to shout obscenities, imitate words or gestures of those around them or even those on TV, and will often obey any commands given to them – no matter how outrageous or against cultural norms they are.
 Persons with latah make movements reminiscent of behaviors normally peculiar to certain childhood developmental stages.
 The person is unlikely to remember anything occurring during the episode.